Tesla Owner Attempts Autopilot Defense During DUI Stop - Slashdot

 I'm much more concerned about the criminal aspect of riding in an automous (level 4 within it's automous rules) under th

 Ask the legislators, lawyers, and judges.
-(Score:3)
+(Score:5, Insightful)

 But there will be cars that can drive unattended in some conditions and locations, but not everywhere, and I'm curious how it will be treated.